ray-project/ray/doc/source/tune.rst

      - train_func_4_lr=0.4,momentum=2:  RUNNING [pid=6800], 209 s, 41204 ts, 70.1 acc
      - train_func_5_lr=0.6,momentum=2:  TERMINATED [pid=6809], 10 s, 2164 ts, 100 acc

-In order to report incremental progress, ``train_func`` periodically calls the ``reporter`` function passed in by Ray Tune to return the current timestep and other metrics as defined in `ray.tune.result.TrainingResult <https://github.com/ray-project/ray/blob/master/python/ray/tune/result.py>`__.
+In order to report incremental progress, ``train_func`` periodically calls the ``reporter`` function passed in by Tune to return the current timestep and other metrics as defined in `ray.tune.result.TrainingResult <https://github.com/ray-project/ray/blob/master/python/ray/tune/result.py>`__.
 Incremental results will be synced to local disk on the head node of the cluster.

 `tune.run_experiments <tune.html#ray.tune.run_experiments>`__ returns a list of Trial objects which you can inspect results of via ``trial.last_result``.